How Robinhood’s explosive growth rate came to be – TechCrunch

 Inside Robinhood’s growth engine

-Before we get into the how of Robinhood’s growth, let’s discuss its how big the company has become.
+Before we get into the how of Robinhood’s growth, let’s discuss how big the company has become.

 The fintech unicorn’s revenue grew from $277.5 million in 2019 to $958.8 million in 2020, which works out to growth of around 245%.
 Robinhood expanded even more quickly in the first quarter of 2021, scaling from year-ago revenue of $127.6 million to $522.2 million, a gain of around 309%.